paperjs/paper.js/README.md

 ### Building the Library

+Paper.js has a couple of dependencies as Bower and NPM modules.
+See <http://madebyhoundstooth.com/blog/install-node-with-homebrew-on-os-x/> for a tutorial explaining how to install Node.js, NPM and Bower on OSX.

+In order to be able to build Paper.js, these dependencies need to be installed first after checking out the repository:

+    npm install
+    bower install

+Next you need to create minified versions of some of these dependencies.
+This is handled by the `minify-components.sh` script inside the `build` folder:

+    cd build
+    ./minify-components.sh

 The Paper.js sources are distributed across many separate files, organised in subfolders inside the `src` folder.
-To compile them all into one distributable file, yo need to run the `build.sh` script inside the `build` folder:
+To compile them all into one distributable file, you can run the `build.sh` script inside the `build` folder:

 	cd build
 	./build.sh

 You will then find the built library inside the `dist` folder, named `paper.js`.

-`build.sh` offer a row of modes:
+`build.sh` offer two modes:

 	commented		Preprocessed but still formated and commented stripped		Formated but without comments (default)
-	compressed		Uses UglifyJS to reduce file size

-In order to build your own versions of Paper.js, both PrePro and UglifyJS need to be installed locally.
-Make sure you have Node.js and NPM installed and run this command the root folder:

-    npm install
+In order to minify the resulting built versions, you can run the `minify.sh` script:

+	cd build
+	./minify.sh

 ### Building the Documentation